 The role of machine learning in this operation parallels its role in data mining.
 However, in the case of data visualization, it is about interpreting data in an accessible form.

-At the current moment, one of the most frequently used visualization libraries in EHR is d3.
+At the current moment, one of the most frequently used visualization libraries in Electronic Health Record is d3.
 For example, we have used its sunburst and pie charts in the Nanostream project.

 Healthcare is an industry that mostly operates with sensitive data through and through.
-Pretty much every element of healthcare operation, in one way or other, touches certain aspects of privacy and confidentiality.
+Pretty much every element of healthcare operation, in one way or another, touches certain aspects of privacy and confidentiality.

 The fact is that integrated systems like EHR are vulnerable to breaches, data loss, and other unfortunate things that may happen to data in the digital realm.